 flatpak remote-modify --enable flathub

-Running these commands enables Flatpak to access the Flathub repository to retrieve and install the required software, in this case, RetroArch.
+Running these commands allows Flatpak to access the Flathub repository, enabling it to retrieve and install the required software, such as RetroArch.

 flatpak install flathub org.libretro.RetroArch

-The CLI provides a streamlined way to launch applications in Fedora Linux.
-To start RetroArch, the commands will differ based on the installation method – DNF or Flatpak.
+The CLI offers a streamlined approach to launch applications in Fedora Linux.
+The command to start RetroArch varies depending on whether you installed it using DNF or Flatpak.

 retroarch